ojkelly/paranoidmode.com/pgp.md

 If Alice decides to send a box locked with the key `secret` to Bob, she also needs to tell Bob the key.
 It's possible to use a different channel to send the key.
 In all cases the key has a high risk of exfiltration (theft), rendering the encryption useless.

 Symmetric encryption by itself is dangerous, in that it's risky.
-However
+However when paired with asymmetric encryption, we can use the benefits of both.
+This is what PGP does.

+## **More information**

 {% youtube %}https://www.youtube.com/watch?v=MsqqpO9R5Hc{% endyoutube %}

 I'd also strongly reccommend watching the entire [Khan Academy course on cryptography](https://www.khanacademy.org/computing/computer-science/cryptography).

-## **Detailed Explanation**